jasongrimes/fretboardfoundation/_chapters/030-scales/050-natural-minor-scale.md

 ### Think in both minor and relative major

-It can be constructive to switch perspective back and forth, thinking of a tone as both its part of the minor scale and as its part of the relative major.
+It can be constructive to switch perspective back and forth, thinking of a tone as a degree of both the minor scale and the relative major.

 ## D form